How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of some online sources, like [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index. htm) you will get a an additional perspective on the benchmarking range of salaries that companies offer for the exact job.
-It will provide you with an idea of the current market rate and a few other factors related to the job.
+With the help of online resources such as [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index.
+Htm) you will get a more substantial approach towards the salary range that benchmarking businesses are providing for same job.
+This gives you an idea of the current market rates and other facets of an employment.

 Your Network Is Important

-Gain insight by speaking to colleagues who have been in similar positions or reaching out via the professional networks as well doing brainstorming professionals in professional organizations.
+Find out more about your situation by talking with colleagues who have been in similar roles, or reaching out through professional networks as well doing brainstorming members of professional organizations.

-Preparing for a negotiation is always well spent.
-You’ll be more confident when presenting your case if you have a clearly defined set of talking points outlined ahead of time.
+Preparing for a negotiation is always time well spent.
+You’ll feel more confident when making your case if you have a set of talking points outlined before the deadline.

-Here are some ideas of things that you may want to consider during your salary negotiation:
+Here are some ideas of items you could consider during your salary negotiation:

 • Certification and education